accelerando-consulting/stacx/README.md

 ## Getting help, and Contributing to stacx

-Your issue reports and pull requests are welcome.
+Your github issue reports and pull requests are welcome.

+## Like what you see?

+At [Accelerando](https://accelerando.com.au/) we research, design and build IoT ecosystems that are safe, interoperable and reliable.
+Complete IoT solutions from chips to cloud.